 Black lives have always mattered – not just since the crisis of George Floyd’s murder.
-Everyone I worked with in Zambia had always felt the same about the fight against racism and it was fundamental to my own art and my work with Zambian artists.
-Black lives have mattered for centuries
+Everyone I worked with in Zambia had always felt the same about the fight against racism and it was fundamental to my own art and my work with Zambian artists. have mattered for centuries

 Mpapa Gallery and the best art possible